Philanthropy and its dimensions in Zoroastrianism

 Abstract

 One of the Sufi order in Islam is the Qadiriyya sect, whose founder is Sheikh Abdul Qadir Gilani (died 561 AH).
-In the seventh and eighth centuries, the Qadiriyya sect spread in Iraq, then India, the Levant, and North Africa.
-It gradually gained followers in Kurdistan from the 9th century of Hijri.
-Since ...
+In the seventh and eighth centuries, the Qadiriyya sect spread in Iraq, ...
 Read More

 Position and Importance of Versified Histories of Safavid dynasty and Description of Their Historiographical Features